Legal Blood Alcohol Testing - PEth Testing

-The accepted detection period for PEth testing is up to three weeks however the (greater the exposure) larger the binge session(s) the longer the period of detection.
-Furthermore multiple binge sessions will also increase the period of detection
+The period of detection for PEth testing is up to 4 weeks.
+However, the greater the exposure (larger the binge session), the longer the period of detection.

 What the Results Show

-A blood sample for an alcohol test covers approximately 30 day period of consumption, if a client needs to be tested for a longer period, a hair alcohol test can cover up to 6 months of alcohol consumption.
+Alcohol testing a blood sample provides an approximate four weeks of consumption.
+If the client needs to be tested for a longer period, a hair alcohol test can cover up to 6 months of consumption.

-It is important that blood testing for alcohol is combined with hair testing to produce the most accurate result and to avoid false positive results.
+It is important that blood testing for alcohol is combined with hair testing to produce the most accurate result, and to avoid false positives.
 Hair tests can be affected by numerous factors such as cosmetic treatments, hair types and other variables.

 Fingernail testing can also provide up to 3-6 months history of alcohol consumption.
-Toenail can be tested for 6-12 months detection window for history of alcohol consumption.
+Toenails can be tested with a 6-12 months detection window for alcohol consumption.

 What is excessive alcohol abuse

-It can be difficult to clarify excessive alcohol abuse, each person will be affected by alcohol differently, and the results will vary.
-However, UK courts define excessive alcohol as consuming 3/4 bottle of wine per day over a period of three months, equivalent to an estimated 7.5 units.
-This level of alcohol is said to result in an individual causing harm to themselves and others.
+It can be difficult to clarify what is excessive alcohol abuse, as individuals are affected by alcohol differently.
+However, UK courts define excessive as consuming over 7.5 units per day (equivalent to ¾ of a bottle of wine) over a period of 3 months.
+This level of alcohol is said to result in an elevated risk of an individual causing harm to themselves and others.